How Long Does THCA Stay in Your System

 Lastly, there are several factors, including the frequency and quantity of cannabis use, an individual’s metabolism, the type of drug test being used, and the sensitivity of the test, can affect the duration of THCA, THC, and their metabolites in the system.

-Therefore, it’s best to take appropriate measures and be prepared if facing a drug test.
+Therefore, it’s best to take appropriate measures and be prepared if facing a drug test since THCA and drug tests are closely linked.

 How to prepare for a drug test